Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

-Many new creative businesses struggle to find out who their potential clients could be.
-But it doesn’t need to be that difficult!
-Marketing isn’t rocket science and using your common sense can get you very far.
+Many new creative businesses struggle to find out who their potential customers could be.
+But it isn’t always that difficult!
+Using your common sense can go a long way.

 Start to think about who might be using or buying your creative products or services.
-Ask other people too.
-Look at where your competitors are selling or talking about their work.
-That kind of research can give you important clues to who your ideal clients are.
+Look where your competitors are selling their products or talking about their work.
+That kind of research can give you important clues as to who your ideal clients probably are.

-What do you do best and who are your ideal clients?
+What do you do best and who are your ideal customers?

-It also might help you to know that you don’t have just one ideal client – but probably around 3 – 5 different client types or groups!
-Don’t try to put them all together because you will be creating a monster that doesn’t resemble your ideal client in the slightest!
+It might help you to know that you don’t have just one ideal client – but probably around 3 – 5 different client types or groups!
+Don’t try to group them all together because you will be creating a monster that doesn’t resemble your ideal client in the slightest!

 Why is it important to get to know your ideal clients?